simonw/datasette/docs/full_text_search.rst

 Configuring full-text search for a table or view
 ------------------------------------------------

-If a table has a corresponding FTS table set up using the ``content=`` argument to ``CREATE VIRTUAL TABLE`` shown above, Datasette will detect it automatically and add a search interface to the table page for that table.
+If a table has a corresponding FTS table set up using the ``content=`` argument to ``CREATE VIRTUAL TABLE`` shown below, Datasette will detect it automatically and add a search interface to the table page for that table.

 You can also manually configure which table should be used for full-text search using query string parameters or :ref:`metadata`.
 You can set the associated FTS table for a specific table and you can also set one for a view - if you do that, the page for that SQL view will offer a search option.